 So, Pinot Noir yields white Champagne because its grapes are pressed so soon after crushing that there is no time for the skin colour to leach out.
 It is not clear to me why orange wines are such a marked shade of orange, rather than its something closer to the colour of the grape skins, but it must be something to do with how easily the various grape skin pigments can be extracted.

 For simplicity, I omitted rosé wine from this table, but it is often obtained by using red grapes, and pressing at some time between the extremes that would yield white or red wine.
 It can also be made by crushing red grapes and letting some slightly pink juice slowly run out after crushing.
 With this method the pink juice is used to make rosé wine, while the remainder of the solids and juice is used for red.
 Either way, the point is that red grapes are used, but with a very limited degree of skin contact.
-Alternatively rosé wines can be made by adding a touch of red wine to white, a method typically use used for rosé sparkling wines, and at the cheaper end of the market also for still rosé wines.
+Alternatively rosé wines can be made by adding a touch of red wine to white, a method typically used for rosé sparkling wines, and at the cheaper end of the market also for still rosé wines.

 After all this you might be wondering why wines from white grapes are generally pressed before fermentation, and red grapes wines afterwards – which is the only reason wines finish up with their typical red and white colours.
 That is a very good question, and one that I have often pondered.